zghalliwell/Rollcall/README.md

 **Leaderboard:** Ranked by Bayesian average with a confidence threshold of 8 sessions.
 Occasional attendees with a few lucky rolls won't outrank regulars.

-**Archiving:** On the 28th of each quarter-end month, the leaderboard is snapshotted to the PastLeaderboards sheet and you receive an email.
+**Archiving:** On the last day of each quarter-end month, the leaderboard is snapshotted to the PastLeaderboards sheet and you receive an email.
 Past quarters are viewable in the app under **Past Quarters**.

 ---